pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 A system is called **over determined** if it has more equations than unknowns.
 It is called **determined** if *m = n*.
 It is called **under determined** if it has fewer equations than unknowns.

-## Solving a System of Linear Equations using Gauss Elimination and Back Substitution
+## Solving a System of Linear Equations using Gauss Elimination

 Consider a linear system in upper triangular form,